superfly/docs/django/getting-started/existing.html.md

 The [Dockerfile](https://docs.docker.com/engine/reference/builder/) is essentially instructions for creating an image.
 On the last line make sure to replace `"demo.wsgi"` with your Django project's name.

-The [`fly.toml`](https://fly.io/docs/reference/configuration/) file is used by Fly to configure applications for deployment.
+The [`fly.toml`](https://fly.io/docs/reference/configuration/) file is used by Fly.io to configure applications for deployment.
 Configuration of builds, environment variables, internet-exposed services, disk mounts and release commands go here.

 ## ALLOWED_HOSTS & CSRF\_TRUSTED_ORIGINS